pangene/reddit-img-similarity-classifier/README.md

 # Introduction

 This is a very brief look at the reddit-img-similarity-classifier.
-For a better understanding and more detail, look in the showcase folder for a more detailed README.md that was made from the Jupyter Notebook file.
+For a better understanding and more detail, look in the [showcase folder](https://github.com/pangene/reddit-img-similarity-classifier/tree/main/showcase) for a more detailed README.md that was made from the Jupyter Notebook file.
 Better yet, open up the Jupyter Notebook.

 This project was initially an attempt to classify meme formats together, later evolving to mainly just classifying similar images together (which includes meme formats).

 The img_compare.py file contains all the image comparison and classification stuff.
-The reddit_img_classifier.py contains the interaction with the (Reddit API (PRAW))[https://praw.readthedocs.io/en/latest/index.html].
+The reddit_img_classifier.py contains the interaction with the [Reddit API (PRAW)](https://praw.readthedocs.io/en/latest/index.html).

 Obviously, my client_id and client_secret for this project are hidden in a praw.ini I did not copy over.
-For information on how to use praw.ini, see [here](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html)
+For information on how to use praw.ini, see [here](https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html).

 # How it works